SchlossLab/mikropml/vignettes/paper.md

 Practitioners must explore a range of hyperparameter possibilities to pick the ideal value for the model and dataset.
 Therefore, we provide a function `plot_hp_performance()` to plot the cross-validation performance metric of models built using different train/test splits to evaluate if we are exhausing our hyperparameter search range to pick the ideal one.
 We also provide summary plots of test performance metrics for the many train/test splits with different models using `plot_model_performance()`.
+Examples are described in the accompanying [vignette on hyperparameter tuning](http://www.schlosslab.org/mikropml/articles/tuning.html).

 ## Dependencies